 - Erin *

-The connection between stress and weight gain isn't complex: When feeling stressed, people turn to food for comfort.
-To make matters worse, we tend to choose junk food over healthy food when stressed out, which means the calories can add up quickly.
+For many people, there's a direct connection between stress and weight gain: When they feel stressed, they turn to food for comfort.
+That's bad enough, but it gets worse: When we're stressed out, we tend to choose junk food over healthy food.
+So the calories can add up quickly.

 So instead of grabbing the chocolate ice cream the next time you feel anxious or stressed, reach for an apple, a handful of almonds, or a small bowl of light popcorn.
-Try an alternative stress reliever, like exercising (which will also help burn up any excess calories you eat), talking with a friend, or listening to some comforting music to help you reduce anxiety.
+Try an alternative stress reliever, like exercising (which will also help burn calories), talking with a friend, or listening to some comforting music to help you reduce anxiety.

 Reviewed by: Mary L. Gavin, MD

 *Names have been changed to protect user privacy.

 |Academy of Nutrition and Dietetics Offering nutrition information, resources, and access to registered dietitians.|

 |American Psychological Association (APA) The APA provides information and education about a variety of mental health issues for people of all ages.|